-The latest café to been christened with the ‘Tess Presso’ stamp of approval, is not a brand spanking new venue in Melbourne’s ever growing café scene.
-Actually, it’s not even in Melbourne.
-It’s in a small township 54 kms north-west of Melbourne.
-I took the trip out to visit The Corner Boutique Coffee Bar here in the Macedon Ranges, to find out exactly what was so special about this Gisborne café.
+I took the trip out to visit The Corner Boutique Coffee Bar in the Macedon Ranges, to find out exactly what was so special about this Gisborne café, located 54 kms north-west of Melbourne.

 Upon arrival, I didn’t notice any glitz & glamour, which didn’t surprise me for a country town café.
 People out here don’t really care much for all the hype we city folk indulge in.
 What I did notice, was the beaming smile on the barista’s face, which could have lit up the darkest of nights.
 As soon as I arrived he asked how my day was going.
 It was an instantaneous feeling of warmth.
 That same face lit up the entire room, and warmed the heart of every person who walked through the door.
 It was this friendly attitude, which has set the foundation for what is today, a stalwart of the Gisborne community.